The key challenges of security metrics [Updated September 2021]

 Why do security teams struggle to implement and mature their metrics programmes?

 But security metrics are also a source of frustration for some security leaders and their teams.
-We believe that metrics can improve cybersecurity posture, but we also acknowledge that implementing and maturing a metrics programme isn’t always easy.
-It’s a complex and nuanced topic with few one-size-fits-all solutions.
+Implementing and maturing a metrics programme isn’t always easy.
+It’s a complex and nuanced topic without a one-size-fits-all solution.

 Frameworks are a common thread, but every metrics programme is unique

-However, it’s rare for an organisation to implement a metrics programme that maps perfectly to one of these “off-the shelf” frameworks.
+However, frameworks can present one of the challenges of security metrics.
+It’s rare for an organisation to implement a metrics programme that maps perfectly to one of these ‘off-the-shelf’ frameworks.
 We typically see them being used more as a basis for a customised version.

 These frameworks cover a broad range of security areas, so an organisation would need to implement a wide range of data collections and measurement to assess all of them.
 Because organisations can’t realistically implement them all, we tend to see customers focusing on combinations of metrics that align with their priorities.

 These combinations can be highly organisation-specific.
 Different industries have different threats and regulatory needs.
 Your organisation may have audit points from a report that you must address within a fixed time.
 This uniqueness makes direct comparisons challenging.
 One CISO can’t really compare notes with another if they’re trying to measure and improve different things.

 While CIS is making strides in becoming more achievable, there are still many cumbersome and unachievable security frameworks out there.